Cell of Our Lady of Walsingham

 Dear Friends

-Our next mass and meeting is Saturday 1 November at 9 am
+Our next mass followed by breakfast is Saturday 1 August at 9 am.

 God Bless